-We expect to have final response assessment data including duration of response in all patients from the ENVASARC trial in mid-2024, and, assuming positive data, to submit a biologics license application (BLA) to the FDA seeking accelerated approval in 2024.
-At any time that we reach nine responses in cohort C and meet the endpoint, we expect to discuss the submission process with the FDA.
+We expect to have final response assessment data including duration of response in all patients from the ENVASARC trial in mid-2024, and, assuming the third quarter of 2024.
+Assuming positive data, we plan to submit a biologics license application (BLA) to the FDA seeking accelerated approval in 2024.
+At any time that we reach nine responses in cohort C by BICR and meet the primary endpoint, we expect to discuss the submission process with the FDA.